AlexSim93/pull-request-analytics-action/README.md

 This GitHub Action, **pull-request-analytics-action**, is an essential tool for any team seeking to optimize their software development process, ensuring more efficient and effective project management.

-## Setting Up and Running pull-request-analytics-action
+## Getting started

 To integrate **pull-request-analytics-action** into your GitHub repository, use the following steps.
 The provided code is a template and can be adjusted to fit your specific requirements:

 1. **Create a Workflow File**:

    - Navigate to the `.github/workflows` directory in your repository.
-   - Create a YAML file, for example, `pr-full-report-workflow.yml`.
+   - Create a YAML file, for example, `pull-request-analytics.yml`.

+2. **Choose the Trigger Event**: Decide on which GitHub event you want to trigger the report generation.
+You can refer to the [GitHub Events Documentation](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) for a detailed understanding of different events.
+I recommend using one of the `pull_request`, `workflow_dispatch`, or `schedule` events, depending on your specific needs.
+For this setup, we will configure the `workflow_dispatch` event.

-2. **Insert and Customize the Workflow Code**:
+3. **Insert and Customize the Workflow Code**:

    - Open your new YAML file and paste the following example workflow.
 This is a starting template and you can modify it as needed:
      ```yaml
-     name: "PR full report workflow"
+     name: "PR analytics workflow"
      on:
        workflow_dispatch:
          inputs: